zeen101/leaky-paywall-custom-subscriber-fields/readme.txt

 == Frequently Asked Questions ==

-= What are the minimum requirements for IssueM's Leaky Paywall - Subscriber Meta? =
+= What are the minimum requirements for IssueM's Leaky Paywall - Custom Subscriber Fields? =

 You must have: